Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 ### East African Rift Valley
 The African Plate is splitting in two!
 Land is dropping down due to ridge push and convection.
 There are also volcanic mountains

+# Volcano Case Studies
+- Mitigating the event is a costly method of reducing the effects of an eruption as it is occurring - e.g. ash wall construction and lowering concrete barriers from helicopters in Etna, spraying water on lava to cool and slow it down in Iceland
+- Mitigating against vulnerability is preparing the community and planning for hazards to occur.
+Indonesia's Centre for Volcanology and Geological Hazard Mitigation is... [tbd]
+- Managing losses is how the event is responded to.
+Well-trained search and rescue teams and temporary shelter provisioning are perhaps key to reducing the impact of an eruption.
+EDCs such as Indonesia may be the most adept to dealing with these.

 ## Case study: Eyjafjallajökull, Iceland
 Iceland, in 2010, had a HDI of 0.92 and a GNI per capita of US$36,270 PPP, with a life expectancy of 82.